 I must say I like this.
 Far too many tabletop games include attributes as a matter of course.
 And they frequently end up a formality.
 The skills and traits we buy tend to define what our character does anyway, so attributes become an extraneous layer.
 Not so here.

 The meat of character creation will, therefore, be skills and traits.
 The former are a straightforward affair.
 We get a pool of points that we can spend on them and our value is added to any relevant rolls.
 Traits give us various special and extraordinary or outright magical effects.

 Magical arts are a separate category of traits.
 Learning any given style costs trait points, which we can further spend to acquire more effects we can accomplish.
 The styles include wards, geomancy, necromancy… interestingly enough, there’s a lack of being able to straightforwardly zap someone with magic.
 The closest is being able to call on lighting to strike from the sky with weather magic.

 Liminal focuses its world-building efforts on Britain and Northern Ireland.
 It lists cities, towns, and villages, as well as landmarks.
 Each gets its description and listing of some supernatural (or possibly so) features.
 The list is by no means exhaustive, of course, and more material is promised to appear in supplements.
+7. Online gambling sites are also specific in terms of available bonuses.
+If you choose one of them, there are many opportunities to receive life-changing awards.
+Almost all reputable Online casinos will supply players with welcome offers, match bonuses, free spins, and additional perks.
+You can also become a member of the VIP program, with tailored awards, personal account managers, fast cash outs, tickets, birthday gifts, and similar.
 Instead of nailing things down, the book instead gives the GM hooks and ideas to work with.

 Major emphasis is instead on supernatural and knowledgeable factions that operate in the United Kingdom.
 These are both mortal and supernatural organizations.